M0WA/marsos/README.md

 files in created images. if you run the test-suite (test.sh) it will additionally be copied into the test images. please be aware of that.

-if the key does not exists it will be created.
+if the key does not exist it will be created.

 ## configuration

-before you build a new marsOS image you might want to have a look at conf/dist.conf located in this repo. it contains all neccessary configuration for building a marsOS image. the default configuration should do for you.
+before you build a new marsOS image you might want to have a look at conf/dist.conf located in this repo. it contains all neccessary configuration for building a marsOS image. the default configuration should do for you except maybe DISTBUILDDIR (default: /mnt/marsos).

 ## create a new image